ckaestne/modernpassing/src/5d-moving.md

 move: Bmove(B,1.9,4)Bmove(B,6.9,5)Bmove(C,3.9,5)
 </sync-group>

 The pattern can also be juggled on many other baseline beats.
-Feeding two-count vs. four count is fairly common too, but since the pattern requires turning both clockwise and counter-clockwise one of those turns is usually more challenging.
+Feeding two-count vs. four count is fairly common too, but since the pattern requires turning both clockwise and counter-clockwise, one of those turns is usually more challenging.
 A much slower version has five instead of three passes before it repeats, where the walking juggler passes twice while walking through the middle of the pattern.
-Less conventional base patterns are pass-pass-self feeds, where both passes either go to the same juggler (feedees juggle pass-pass-self-self-self-self) or to different jugglers (feedees juggle three-count), or the much faster pass-pass-self-pass-self feed where the first and third pass go to the walking juggler (feedees juggle pass-self-self-pass-self-self-self-pass-self-self).
+Less conventional base patterns are pass-pass-self or pass-pass-self-pass-self feeds.
 See the [appendix](7-appendix-brunos.md) for illustrations of these.

 **Beyond the cascade.** The idea of a giant juggling passers can be conceptually extended to other base patterns.
-Walking can follow any solo pattern as a base pattern, such as 423, 441, 33441, and the box for three jugglers, or 534 and 531 for four jugglers.
+Walking can follow any solo pattern as a base pattern, such as 423, 441, 33441, and the box for three jugglers, or 534 and 531 for four jugglers (see the [appendix](7-appendix-brunos.md) for an example).
 There is no principled way to decide when to pass and to whom to pass (that I am aware off), so it is easy to create lots of different patters by first picking a pattern for the walking and then fitting passes in there.

 This is an easy pattern based on the five-ball cascade: